 Your monthly Social Security benefit amount is based on the average of what you earned in your 35 highest income years.
 Assuming you begin your career at age 25, you could conceivably hit the 35-year mark by age 60.
 But if you take time away from work to travel, raise children or care for aging parents – or if simply get laid off and spend time unemployed – that could change the numbers.
 If you only have 33 years under your belt, those two years will be counted as zeroes in your average!

 So if you’re hitting your 60s a few years shy of the magic 35 number, you may want to consider working a little longer than you planned in order to bump up your income average.
-This, in turn, should boost your benefit amount.
+Getting in as many years of work as possible before you hit full retirement age can boost your overall benefit amount.

 2. Divorced Spouses Can Benefit From Their Ex’s Earnings